-From June 1 2020, car showrooms in England will be allowed to open to the public again as the government takes another step in its bid to ease lockdown measures and restart the economy.
+Car showrooms in England are open for business once again.
 Decisions on when to open showrooms and other retail outlets in Scotland, Wales and Northern Ireland will be made independently.

-Car showrooms have been closed to the public since the government introduced COVID-19 restrictions in mid-March.
-The latest step is welcome news for dealers, a number of which had already implemented measures to keep the wheels turning, such as virtual appointments, contactless purchasing, test drives at home and home deliveries.
+Car showrooms were closed to the public between mid-March and May 31, in accordance with government guidelines introduced to slow the spread of COVID-19.
+The re-opening of showrooms is welcome news for dealers, a number of which had already implemented measures to keep the wheels turning, such as virtual appointments, contactless purchasing, test drives at home and home deliveries.

-Meanwhile, other dealer groups have been suspending delivery and collection altogether during the lockdown period, choosing instead to process new orders remotely.
-Handovers of these cars will be taking place from June 1.
+Meanwhile, other dealer groups had suspended delivery and collection altogether during the lockdown period, choosing instead to process new orders remotely.
+Handovers of these cars will now be taking place.

 The Case for Delivery

-While showrooms in England might be open from June 1, many people might still prefer to buy a car online and have it delivered.
+While showrooms in England might now be open, many people might still prefer to buy a car online and have it delivered.
 Pentagon Group is one such business that has demonstrated this is perfectly possible.
 “Online sales are by no means new to us, which means our customer journey can more or less stay as it was,” comments Head of Marketing Jonathan Lingham.
 “We have seen a change in customer demand but we’re still advertising cars online and our salespeople are still working, albeit from home.

 “We currently have 3,000 vehicles in stock, with detailed descriptions and video demonstrations online.
 If a customer wants to know more about a particular car, we can put them in touch with the right salesperson.
 We can process the paperwork remotely, sign finance agreements electronically, and then deliver the car directly to the customer.